 Pregnancy can be a wonderful and exciting time for many women, but it can also come with its own set of health challenges.
-One such challenge that may arise during pregnancy is the development of painful kidney stones.
+One such challenge that may arise is that pregnancy increases the risk of kidney stones.
 Moonstone Stone Stopper™ is a doctor-created supplement that is vegan, low sugar, and safe to use throughout pregnancy to reduce kidney stone risk!

 WHAT ARE KIDNEY STONES

-Kidney stones are small, hard deposits that form in the kidneys and can cause severe pain and discomfort when they move through the urinary tract.
-They can affect any part of your urinary tract, from your kidneys to your bladder.
+Kidney stones are small, hard deposits that form in the kidneys.
+They can cause severe pain and discomfort when they move through the urinary tract.
+Stones can affect any part of your urinary tract, from your kidneys to your bladder.
 The minerals and salts in the urine crystallize and stick together when urine becomes more concentrated.

-They typically do not elicit any symptoms until they move around within the urinary tract, often becoming stuck and blocking the flow of urine.
+They typically do not elicit any symptoms until they move around within the urinary tract.
+Stones often become stuck, blocking the flow of urine.
 Symptoms to look out for include:

 - Severe, sharp pain below the ribs in the back and side

 - Pain that radiates to the lower abdomen and groin

 - Pain that comes in waves and fluctuates in intensity

 - Cloudy or foul-smelling urine